RevulvaOcelot/Initium-Track-Attack/README.md

 1. Install with greasemonkey
 2. Use clicks when attacking.
 I commented out the hotkeys because I feel they're pretty buggy and I'm too lazy to debug them.

+NOTE: This uses GM_setValue and GM_getValue, which I assume uses localStorage.
+I bet the values will reset if you clear cache or turn off the script.